FoxIO-LLC/ja4/README.md

 __JA4S, JA4L, JA4H, JA4X, JA4SSH, and all future additions, (collectively referred to as JA4+)__ are licensed under the [FoxIO License 1.1](https://github.com/FoxIO-LLC/ja4/blob/main/LICENSE).
 This license is permissive for most use cases, including for academic and internal business purposes, but is not permissive for monetization.
 If, for example, a company would like to use JA4+ internally to help secure their own company, that is permitted.
 If, for example, a vendor would like to sell JA4+ fingerprinting as part of their product offering, they would need to request an OEM license from us.

 All JA4+ methods are patent pending.
+JA4+ is a trademark of FoxIO

 JA4+ can and is being implemented into open source tools, see the [License FAQ](https://github.com/FoxIO-LLC/ja4/blob/main/License%20FAQ.md) for details.